Amorites in the Bible

 The LORD threw the Amorites into a panic right in front of the army of Israel, which then slaughtered many of them at Gibeon.
 The Israeli army chased them along the road that goes up to Beth-horon, striking them down as far as Azekah and Makkedah.

-And all the cities of Sihon king of the Amorites, which reigned in Heshbon, unto the border of the children of Ammon;
+and all the cities of Sihon king of the Amorites, who reigned in Heshbon, as far as the border of the Ammonites;

-And I brought you into the land of the Amorites, which dwelt on the other side Jordan; and they fought with you: and I gave them into your hand, that ye might possess their land; and I destroyed them from before you.
+Then I brought you to the land of the Amorites who lived east of the Jordan.
+They fought with you, but I handed them over to you; you conquered their land and I destroyed them from before you.

-And the LORD drave out from before us all the people, even the Amorites which dwelt in the land: therefore will we also serve the LORD; for he is our God.
+The Lord drove out from before us all the nations, including the Amorites who lived in the land.
+So we too will worship the Lord, for he is our God!"

 And they buried the bones of Joseph, which the sons of Israel brought up out of Egypt, in Sicima, in the portion of the land which Jacob bought from the Amorites who dwelt in Sicima for a hundred ewe-lambs.
 And he gave it to Joseph